 The GHHS selection committee, which is comprised of faculty members and residents who are GHHS members themselves, chooses the final list of students to be inducted based on the quantity and quality of votes.
-The Faculty Counselor for our GHHS chapter is Laura Gelfman, MD, and committee is comprised of Andrew Alexis, MD, Katherine Legare, MD, Ilana Ramer, MD, Carlos Rios, MD, Brijen Shah, MD, Bruce Belb, MD, and Katherine Wang, MD.
+The Faculty Counselors for our GHHS chapter are Laura Gelfman, MD and Katherine Wang, MD.
+The committee is comprised of Andrew Alexis, MD MPH,, Ilana Ramer, MD, Dinali Fernando, MD MPH, Carlos Rios, MD, Brijen Shah, MD, Bruce Gelb, MD, and Joe-Ann Moser, MD..

 Per GHHS guidelines, this will not be more that 15 percent of the class.
 GHHS inductees are honored in the Gold Humanism Award Ceremony held in the fourth year and at graduation.
 GHHS students may mark the designation on ERAS.